 1.1 Advising the President and the Board on major issues concerning IUFRO’s policy and strategy, on the basis of timely information received from the Board.

-1.2 Determining membership subscriptions with the advice of the Board (See also Statutes Articles VII.2 and XV.2).
+1.2 Determining subscription rates and membership fees with the advice of the Board (See also Statutes Articles VII.2 and XV.2).

 1.3 Electing its Chair who also becomes both President of the Union and also Chair of the IUFRO Board.